arielcwebster/DataScience/ExampleWebsite/index.md

-What - Write a short paragraph explaining what the tool you are creating a tutorial for is.
-Why - Write a short paragraph explaining why someone might want to use this tool and what situations it would be helpful in.
-How - Write a step by step explanation for how your tool is used.
-You should take screenshots of every step as well as listing each link in paths needed to find buttons (ex.
-File->Save) Examples should be provided with at least two data sets and each data set should illustrate something different about the tool.
-Data - Finally you should link to an excel spreadsheet that has all the data you used so your classmates can try out your tool for themselves.

 You have been asked to create a website to act as a quick tutorial for github.
 Github is ideal for creating websites because it is free and you can store code and data files that are easily referenced by in the outward facing websites you create.
 This example webpage should show you what I expect for the level of detail of your website, it should also help you put together the actual website itself.

 # How to Create a Github Website